Trinity Chapel Complex

-The Trinity Chapel Complex, now better known as the Serbian Orthodox Cathedral of St. Sava (Црква светог Саве) is a historic Eastern Orthodox church at 15 West 25th Street between Broadway and the Avenue of the Americas (6th Avenue) in the NoMad neighborhood of Manhattan, New York City.
+The Trinity Chapel Complex, now known as the Serbian Orthodox Church of St. Sava (Црква светог Саве) is a historic Eastern Orthodox church at 15 West 25th Street between Broadway and the Avenue of the Americas (6th Avenue) in the NoMad neighborhood of Manhattan, New York City.

 The church building was constructed in 1850–55 and was designed by architect Richard Upjohn in English Gothic Revival style.
 It was built as one of several uptown chapels of the Trinity Church parish, but was sold to the Serbian Eastern Orthodox parish in 1942, re-opening as the Cathedral of St. Sava in 1944.

 The church complex includes the Trinity Chapel School, now the cathedral's Parish House, which was built in 1860 and was designed by Jacob Wrey Mould, a polychromatic Victorian Gothic building which is Mould's only extant structure in New York City.
 Attached to the sanctuary itself is the Clergy House at 26 West 26th Street, which was built in 1866 and was designed by Richard Upjohn and his son Richard M. Upjohn.

 The chapel was designated a New York City landmark in 1968, and the complex was added to the National Register of Historic Places in 1982.

 Most of the church was destroyed in a four-alarm fire on May 1, 2016.
 In June 2016 reports were circulating that the city of New York ordered that the remains of the structure be demolished, stating that the walls are too unstable to be allowed to stand.
 The Buildings Department quickly clarified that the inspection was not complete and they had not ordered the immediate demolition of the building and instead is working with the parish to stabilize the structure.

+In 2023, reconstruction had advanced enough for a liturgy to be held within the shell of the partially rebuilt cathedral.

 Architecture

-The outside is made of heavy exterior blocks of the building were etched in a rough finish, accented with austere Gothic trim and details.
+The exterior is made of heavy blocks of sandstone etched in a rough finish, accented with austere Gothic trim and details.
 The front façade sits on West 25th Street and faces south.
 It measures around 65 ft in width by roughly 100 ft in height.
 The façade is supported by four stone buttresses, framed by delicate stone turrets at the sides, and punctuated by a large rose window above the entrance.

 Prior to the fire that took place May 1, 2016, the church was known to have had one of the largest timber hammerbeam roofs in the City of New York.